crawl3r/learning_rust/README.md

 ### recurse
 @h0mbre_ put out a tweet about attempting to recursively obtain a process and all it's children whilst keeping track of the level of recursion (depth?) for each identified process.
 I tried to achieve this using recursion and then maintaing a vector of nodes (sort of) with knowledge of their pid, their level of recursion and their parent pid.

+### License
+I'm just a simple skid.
+Licensing isn't a big issue to me, I post things that I find helpful online in the hope that others can:
+ A) learn from the code
+ B) find use with the code or
+ C) need to just have a laugh at something to make themselves feel better

+Either way, if this helped you - cool :)